szefer-piotr/scientific_abstracts_similarity/README.md

 All abstracts on the platform are indexed by this service to improve search performance.
 It keeps indexing up to date, when new abstracts are added every week.

+Should I use FAISS for fast vector search?
+Lets see:)